openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/editor_setup.rst

 Markdown
 ^^^^^^^^

-Palisade uses markdown documents inside the repository to document details about the code.
+OpenFHE uses markdown documents inside the repository to document details about the code.
 To get the most from code use the extension [Markdown All in One].

 .. _editor-vs-code-formatting: